 -- Professor Margaret E. Johnson, Professor of Law and Associate Dean for Experiential Education

-Welcome to UB's Experiential Education Program where students work on behalf of actual clients.
-The Experiential Education Program encompasses two distinct programs: UB’s Clinical Law Program and UB’s Externship Program.
+Welcome to UBalt's Experiential Education Program where students work on behalf of actual clients.
+The Experiential Education Program encompasses two distinct programs: UBalt’s Clinical Law Program and UBalt’s Externship Program.